-While webinar lengths can vary, they generally last one (1) hour (a presentation of 40 minutes with 15 minutes for questions).
+While webinar lengths can vary, they generally last one (1) hour (a presentation of 40-50 minutes with 10-15 minutes for questions).
 Webinars are scheduled monthly from 12pm to 1pm Eastern time on Tuesday, Wednesday or Thursday.
-Some webinars may be conducted for 75 minutes in length but must be approved by AALL staff in collaboration with the presenter(s).

 It takes about three months to produce a successful webinar.
 After the topic, program date, and speaker commitment are established, AALL will develop a timeline and work with you to finalize the title, description, learning outcomes/takeaways, and speaker bios, and will review the webinar outline to ensure a successful program.

 AALL will handle webinar registration and assist with promotion through established channels.
 AALL will assist with coaching the moderators/speakers on the use of the webinar software, and provide best practices for webinar delivery and webinar technical support.
 A dry run is held about a week before to ensure a smooth production.

 Please use the AALL Webinar Proposal Template to create your proposal, addressing the criteria below, and submit it as an emailed MS Word document.
 Please be clear and succinct when providing webinar details.

 - Title (It should pique the reader’s interest enough to encourage them to read more.)
 Preferably something catchy, but if you don’t have a title, please provide the webinar topic.

 - Takeaways (Provide the 2-3 key points the audience will take away from this session and be able to put into use.
 They should reflect the topic’s importance to the industry and apply to attendees in a real and practical way.)